Financial-Times/o-table/README.md

 oTable = new OTable(document.body);
 ```

-Sorting numbers works if the column has been declared as a numeric column via `data-o-table-data-type="numeric" class="o-table__cell--numeric"`.
+Sorting numbers works if the column has been declared as a numeric column via `data-o-table-data-type="numeric"`.

 ##### Sorting declaratively
 If you are wanting to sort by a custom pattern, you can apply the sorting values to each row as a data attribute: